 - Oriole is a more casual bistro, serving a Mediterranean menu that rotates seasonally.

-- The Flying Dutchman is a bar that offers a drink menu and quick bites.
+- The Flying Dutchman is a bar that offers a drinks menu and quick bites.

 - Afternoon tea is served in Library ‘Or’, located off the hotel lobby.